 The Deep Learning Indaba is an organisation whose mission is to Strengthen Machine Learning and Artificial Intelligence in Africa.
-We work towards the goal of Africans being only observers and receivers of the ongoing advances in AI, but active shapers and owners of these technological advances.
+We work towards the goal of Africans being not only observers and receivers of the ongoing advances in AI, but active shapers and owners of these technological advances.

 Much of the wider discourse at present is permeated with conversations around the 4th industrial revolution, the need for policies and interventions around changes to jobs and workplaces, the impacts of increasing automation in societies, of high-levels of global investment in AI and machine learning, and visions of AI-first organisations.
 What underlies these conversation is the ongoing and rapid advances being made in artificial intelligence.
 It is essential for Africans to become not just observers of the ongoing advances in AI, but active shapers and owners of these technological advances.
 It is for this reason that the Indaba was conceived.
 And for this reason it plays a unique and important role within our continent.